anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 # Metagenome assembly and binning

 ### Overview
-This is an example of a metagenome assembly and binning pipeline through to refinement of metagenome-assembled genomes (MAGs) of medium to high quality.
+This is an example of a metagenome assembly and binning pipeline through to refinement of metagenome-assembled genomes (MAGs) of medium- to high-quality based on [MIMAG](https://www-nature-com.stanford.idm.oclc.org/articles/nbt.3893#Tab1) standards.
 This pipeline uses primarily *bash* scripts and my favorite tool [MetaWRAP](https://github.com/bxlab/metaWRAP/tree/master) which has a great Github page and helpful tutorial.
 The code used here is based on the aforementioned [MetaWRAP tutorial](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md) and edited to be used on a computing cluster with a [slurm workload manager](https://slurm.schedmd.com/documentation.html).
 Some data wrangling also uses *R*.

 Examples of publications using this (or some iteration of this) pipeline include: